Thinking of running for the board?

 What is the role of the Board of Governors?
 Governors are expected to promote the National Trust’s interests and mission, ensure its financial stability, and develop and approve organizational policies and plans.
 Governors may also be called upon to help engage leaders in the community, attract funding from various sources, and contribute their knowledge and networks to further the National Trust’s initiatives.

 How long is the term of office?
 The term of office for a governor is three years, with a maximum of two terms for a possible total of six years.

 How often does the board meet?
 The board usually meets three times a year.
-The winter meeting is usually in February.
-The early summer meeting is in late May or early June.
+The winter meeting is usually in December or February.
+The early summer meeting is usually in May or June.
 The fall meeting is held in conjunction with the National Trust’s annual conference, in September or October.

 What are the arrangements for travel, accommodation and expenses?
 Travel and hotels are paid for by the National Trust for Canada.
 Meals and incidental expenses are reimbursed.

 What is the potential time commitment?
-Governors must be prepared to dedicate up to two days for each of the February and the early summer meetings and up to four days for the concurrent fall board meeting and annual conference.
+Governors must be prepared to dedicate up to two days for each board meeting.
 Between meetings, Governors participate in committee teleconferences, provide feedback or attend meetings related to National Trust for Canada initiatives.